jonmikeli/azureiotdevicesimulator5-dps/README.md

 Telemetry messages are based on the templates used in the regular simulator.

 ## Examples of use
- - development tool for developers working in Microsoft Azure IoT solutions (cloud).
+ - development tool for developers working on Microsoft Azure IoT solutions (cloud).
  - tester tool in IoT-oriented projects.
  - scalable IoT simulation platforms.
  - complete and configurable D2C (data and reported properties) and C2D (direct methods, desired properties, messages, jobs, etc).